 We generally pay a fixed hourly rate to our third-party operators, based on flight hours flown.
-These rates are susceptible to inflation and are typically renegotiated on a yearly basis, with the exception of certain aircraft utilized primarily for organ transportation, which can be on two to three year contracts.
+These rates are susceptible to inflation and are typically renegotiated on a yearly basis, though some multi-year contracts have fixed rate increases.
 Some contracts with operators allow for pass-through of fuel price increases above a set threshold.
+To the extent we choose to own and/or operate aircraft in the future, we would be more directly exposed to inflation of aircraft operating expenses including pilot salaries, fuel, insurance, parts and maintenance.

 We have historically passed through cost inflation to customers and most contracts with our MediMobility Organ Transport Customers automatically pass through any fuel surcharges, but there is no guarantee this will continue in the future.